irisb1701/Logs-Analysis/README.md

 If psycopg2 is not already installed, use command `pip install psycopg2`

-#How to run
+# How to run

-in terminal make vagrant current directory and run
+Open terminal and make FSND-Virtual-Machine/vagrant current directory

+Then run:

 	`vagrant up` and `vagrant ssh`

 use following command to open database:

 	`psql news`

 enter the following queries to create required views: